How To Go Zero Waste At Home

 #2.
 Eliminate plastic where you can

 Plastic waste has a way of never quite going away.
-So look around your house for any of the following: plastic water bottles, plastic bags, plastic containers, plastic utensils, plastic straws, plastic toothbrushes, plastic packaging, and more.
+So look around your house for any of the following: plastic water bottles, plastic bags, plastic containers, plastic utensils, plastic straws, plastic toothbrushes, plastic packaging, plastic produce bags, and more.

-All of these have easy zero waste alternatives, like plastic free deodorant.
+All of these have easy zero waste alternatives, like plastic free deodorant so you can produce less waste and even save money.
 So switch out your plastic bottles for a reusable water bottle, a cloth bag for a plastic bag, and a glass jar for a plastic container.
-Easy peasy!

 #3.
 Switch out paper towels for cloth towels